Azure/azure-functions-templates/Functions.Templates/Templates/MySqlTrigger-PowerShell/readme.md

-# MySql Input Binding - PowerShell
+# MySql Trigger Binding - PowerShell

 The `MySql Trigger Binding` monitors the user table for changes (i.e., row inserts, and updates) and invokes the function with updated rows.